marijnh/Eloquent-JavaScript/13_browser.md

 {{index Microsoft, "World Wide Web"}}

-In the early stages of the Web, a browser called ((Mosaic)) dominated the market.
+In the early stages of the web, a browser called ((Mosaic)) dominated the market.
 After a few years, the balance shifted to ((Netscape)), which was, in turn, largely supplanted by Microsoft's ((Internet Explorer)).
-At any point where a single ((browser)) was dominant, that browser's vendor would feel entitled to unilaterally invent new features for the Web.
+At any point where a single ((browser)) was dominant, that browser's vendor would feel entitled to unilaterally invent new features for the web.
 Since most users used the most popular browser, ((website))s would simply start using those features—never mind the other browsers.

 This was the dark age of ((compatibility)), often called the _((browser wars))_.
-Web developers were left with not one unified Web but two or three incompatible platforms.
+Web developers were left with not one unified web but two or three incompatible platforms.
 To make things worse, the browsers in use around 2003 were all full of ((bug))s, and of course the bugs were different for each ((browser)).
 Life was hard for people writing web pages.

 {{index Apple, "Internet Explorer", Mozilla}}